 As long as they delay making their pick, the teams behind them in the order will be able to carry on drafting players before them.

-How do teams submit their picks?
+How do NFL teams make draft picks?

 Each team has a table set up at the draft venue in an area known as Selection Square.